-We are recruiting for a person who will undertake a 3 year PhD at the University of Limerick in Ireland but be placed in the Celignis labs (also in Limerick) and employed by the company.
+We are recruiting for a person who will be an applicant in our application for funding for a 3 year PhD that will be associated with the University of Limerick but the student will be placed in the Celignis labs (also in Limerick) and employed by the company.
 The position will involve the following main tasks:

 - Expansion of our current NIR models so that they will be suitable for transfer/use with in-line process equipment at biomass processing facilities.

 - Undertaking detailed and selective protocols for the extraction of different chemicals from biomass, the analysis of these extracts, and the development of NIR models for the outputs of the process.

 - Performing detailed chemical analysis of liquid outputs from biomass treatment processes (for example for sugar degradation products and oligomer content/composition) and the development of NIR models for the composition of these liquids.